kabirpathak/CustomerDB/README.md

 # CustomerDB

-A simple android database management application that makes storing and viewing user data simpler.
-It makes use of the firebase realtime database and SQLite.
+A simple android database management application that makes ENTERING, STORING and VIEWING user data simpler.
+It makes use of the firebas realtime database and SQLite.

 Image previews :-